SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/request-reply.md

 icon: request-reply-icon.png
 ---

-This tutorial builds on the basic concepts introduced in the  , and will show you how to send a request, reply to it, and receive the reply.
+This tutorial builds on the basic concepts introduced in the [publish/subscribe tutorial]({{ site.baseurl }}/publish-subscribe){:target="_blank"}, and will show you how to send a request, reply to it, and receive the reply with Apache Qpid JMS 1.1 client using AMQP and Solace Message Router.
 This the request/reply message exchange pattern as illustrated here:

 ![Sample Image Text]({{ site.baseurl }}/images/request-reply-icon.png)